- Sleeps: 22 (16 + 6)

 Ensuite Bathroom 2 with bath/shower, washbasin and WC.

 Bedroom 3: Forms part of The Palomb Suite.
-Twin single beds (to be replaced by a Queen double bed in 2020).
+With a superking bed.
 Looks out over The Domaine’s gardens and to the hills and Pyrénées.
 The room leads into one of the house turrets, a secluded setting for a morning coffee.
 A small set of steps leads to:

 Ensuite Bathroom 3 with bath/shower, washbasin and WC.

 Bedroom 4: Forms part of The Robin Suite.
-With coral coloured walls, large double bed and views over the court yard, lake and estate.
+With coral coloured walls, king bed and views over the court yard, lake and estate.
 Steps descend to Ensuite Bathroom 4 with sink, WC and bath.

 Bedroom 6: The Juniper Room.
-Smallest of the double rooms.
+Smallest of the king rooms.
 Its Bathroom 6 is located just across the corridor with bath, washbasin and WC.

 Bedroom 7: The Rosemary Room.
 With gentle pastel blue walls and twin single beds.
 Its Bathroom 7 with bath, washbasin and washbasin is located across the corridor and is shared with Bedroom 8 (The Bluebird Room)